Detection of physical energy emitted or reflected by physical objects.

-set of mental operations that organize sensory impulses into meaningful patterns
+Set of mental operations that organizes sensory impulses into meaningful patterns.

-smallest amount of stimulus you can detect 50% of the time
+Smallest amount of stimulus that you can detect 50% of the time.

-The smallest difference in stimulation that a person can reliably detect
+- Smallest difference in stimulation that a person can reliably detect.

 signal detection theory

-investigates the effects of distractions and interferences while perceiving the world
+Investigates the effects of distractions and inferences while perceiving the world.

 top down processing